stom66/blender-dcltk-scene-slicer/README.md

     * Updates the objects origin (see [Advanced settings - Tile origin](#advanced-settings))
 * Double check we have some mesh data in the tile after applying all the bools
 * Export the duplicated objects and remove them

+Troubleshooting common problems
+--

+* **Problem**: After slicing I see strange new cubes taking up whole tiles
+    **Solution**: This is usually a problem with mesh geometry aligning with tile boundaries.
+Check the meshes in the area of the cube, and avoid having verts/edges exactly level with the tile boundary.
+You can also set the Bool solver method to "Exact" in the Advanced Settings.

+* **Problem**: Some objects dissapear/don't get sliced
+    **Solution**: Can be caused by an object containting multiple, separate meshes.
+Split the object mesh by selecting all faces in edit mode and using `P` -> `Loose Parts`.
+    You may also need to apply rotation and scale for the object.
+    Avoid ngons.

+* **Problem**: The Slicer bounds extend past/below the bounds of my scene
+    **Solution**: The bounds are based on the bounding boxes of all objects in the collection.
+Check your object bounding boxes.
+You can enable them in the Object Panel -> Viewport Display -> Bounds

+* **Problem**: foo
+    **Solution**: solution

 Tileset JSON